Welcome

 “You’ll know what to do.”

-She gives me a robe which I put on.
+She gives me a robe to put on.

-Then she brings me to an empty spot in the top circle.
+Then she leads me to an empty spot in the top circle.

 “This place,” she says, “has been waiting for you for a long time.”

-Then she takes her place at the lowest circle.
+She takes her place at the bottom of the temple.

 Circle by circle, the singers begin.

-Each energy body resonates with the song that is only theirs.
+Each energy body resonates with the song that is only hers.

 I realize with excitement, that I can ride the energy web again, at least here, in the temple.